 1. Instructor's Name Date 2.
+Course Title

-Course Title One of the major responsibilities of the college-is to promote time to evaluate the instructor of this course. high teaching standa rds amo ng its fa culty.
-P lease tak ke the Evaluate the instructor by responding to the following question assured that you will remain anonymous in this process and to the the forwarded to your instructor at the end of the sename on this survey. hat your answe rs will be give n the hig ghest co nsiderati ion.
-About the Course Check answer 3.
-Is there a required text or software for your course? yes □ no □ 8.
-Which of the students are r 4.
-Is there a website for your course? yes □ no □ 5.
-How often do you use the online materials? ☐ Daily ☐ 3 times/wk ☐ 2 times/wk ☐ 1 time/week or less Em cussion t ail comm econfere nunicatio n 6.
-Are the computer system requirements for the course clearly stated?
-Telephone conversations Voice mail □ yes □ no 7.
-Is the instructor contact information clearly posted? □ yes □ no - - - Off Sch ice hours Stu dy and/o r review : (describ pe) 9.
-Rate your Online Instructor in each of the following categor ries: ellent poo ptable erage 00r
+One of the major responsibilities of the college-is to promote high teaching standards among its faculty.
+Please take the time to evaluate the instructor of this course.

+Evaluate the instructor by responding to the following questions.
+Please be thoughtful and candid in your responses.
+Be assured that you will remain anonymous in this process and that your answers will be given the highest consideration.
+They will be forwarded to your instructor at the end of the semester after grades have been submitted.
+Do not put your name on this survey.

+About the Course Check answer

+- 3. Is there a required text or software for your course? yes □ no □ - 4.
+Is there a website for your course?yes □ no □ - 5.
+How often do you use the online materials? □ Daily □ 3 times/wk □ 2 times/wk □ 1 time/week or less - 6.
+Are the computer system requirements for the course clearly stated? □ yes □ no - 7.
+Is the instructor contact information clearly posted?□ yes □ no